The Birkbeck Singers

 The service concluded with the Commendation and a Blessing, and the coffin was carried out of the church to a solo piano piece from 'The Last Man on Earth', written and performed by Ben Groom, the Birkbeck Singers' first piano accompanist and solo singer (Jan 2011-Jan 2016).
 As the congregation filed out, there was more music - a medley of Be's favourite Gershwin tunes played on piano and cello by Charmaine Cooper and David Hornberger.

 Most of the congregation gathered in the church hall afterwards, giving everyone a chance to reflect on how Be had affected so many peoples lives in such positive ways.
 As always at such events, there was sadness, but also much reminiscing of the fun and joy she brought to everyone who knew her.
-As for the Birkbeck Singers, we remember her enthusiasm, humour and dedication in turning a group of people with little understanding of the subtlety of music and song into a real choir, capable of performing concerts in front of hundreds of people, whilst managing to make it so much fun.
-Secret Reporter DM |

 EAST ANGLIAN DAILY 'IN MEMORIAL'